ray-di/Ray.AuraSqlModule/README.md

 #### Master / Slave database

-Frequently, high-traffic PHP applications use multiple database servers, generally one for writes, and one or more for reads. `AuraSqlLocatorModule` can locate proper database by registered method name.
+Frequently, high-traffic PHP applications use multiple database servers, generally one for writes, and one or more for reads.
+A `AuraSqlLocatorModule` can be configured to locate proper database by method basis.

 ```php
 use Ray\Di\AbstractModule;